Invisalign vs Braces · Decision Guide · Last reviewed May 2026

 The Specialist's Recommendation

-After your CBCT, examination and case discussion, our specialist orthodontist gives an honest recommendation: which option fits your case best, what the trade-offs are, and what they would choose for themselves.
+After your examination and case discussion, our specialist orthodontist gives an honest recommendation: which option fits your case best, what the trade-offs are, and what they would choose for themselves.

 Dr. Thuan Phung

 Specialist orthodontist with comprehensive experience across Invisalign, ceramic, metal, self-ligating and lingual systems.
 Platinum Elite Invisalign Provider.
+Leads Invisalign case volume across the Picasso group.

 Dr. Toan Le (Dr. Mathew)

 Specialist orthodontist with broad experience across all fixed and clear-aligner systems.
 Platinum Elite Invisalign Provider.
+Particular focus on adult case selection and the Invisalign-vs-braces decision.

 Are Invisalign or braces better?

 Both are effective.
-Invisalign is more discreet and removable, but requires self-discipline ( 22 hours wear daily) and is not suited to every case.
+Invisalign is more discreet and removable, but requires self-discipline (22 hours wear daily) and is not suited to every case.
 Fixed braces handle severe rotations, complex extraction cases and certain bite corrections more predictably.
 Specialist orthodontists recommend honestly based on your specific case.

 Is Invisalign more expensive than braces?